and so, up pops another billet-doux from my upload daemon:

 The following information was provided by our fellow contributor:

-Author's name: George Gratzer
+Author's name: Martin Scharrer

-Location on CTAN: /info/Math_into_LaTeX-4
+Location on CTAN: /graphics/pgf/contrib/tikz-timing

 License type: lppl